isyuricunha-zz/website/README.md

-# website-ten-brown.vercel.app
+# www.website.garotogordo.codes

 Welcome behind the curtain of my personal website/portfolio.
 Take a look around.

 This website is build using [Next.js](https://nextjs.org/) (React Framework), [Chakra UI](https://chakra-ui.com) (Component Library) and [Airtable](https://airtable.com/invite/r/HsvqbADg) as a simple backend.
 The backend comes into play on the blog, books and tools page.

-Read [this article](https://website-ten-brown.vercel.app/blog/website-rebuild-nextjs-chakra-ui-airtable) to see how I'm using Airtable as a backend.
+Read [this article](https://www.website.garotogordo.codes/blog/website-rebuild-nextjs-chakra-ui-airtable) to see how I'm using Airtable as a backend.

 I think the most interesting pages to look at are: